-MADT 315 - Audio and Video for Performance and Installation
+MADT 315 - Audio and Video for Performance and Installation 3 credits (4.5 hours | Studio)

-Prerequisite: Prerequisite: MADT 201, MADT 202 or ANIM 200.
+Prerequisite: Prerequisite: MADT 201 or MADT 202 or ANIM 200

 This course introduces students to tools and strategies for integrating audio, video and interactivity into performance and installation works.
 Students will develop works centered on performance and installation through instructor-led workshops in such topics as: projection mapping, spatial audio, immersive environments, interactive interfaces, live cinema, audio performance and experimental narrative.
 Presentations of artists' work will introduce students to the histories and possibilities of interactive performance and installation.
 Throughout the term students are expected to apply the principles they have learned to the specificities of their individual artistic practices.